 Use of mobile phone while driving

 Overspeeding, drunk driving, and using a mobile phone while driving vehicles account for the majority of road accidents that happen in the country.
 As per the notification issued by the Road Transport Ministry, using a mobile phone while driving is a punishable offense.
 However, drivers can only use mobile phones for navigation purposes.
-Section 184/188 of the Motor Vehicles Act, the use of hand-held devices while driving attracts a fine of up to ₹2000 and ₹10000 (if caught violating the rule within three years of the first offense).
+Section 184/188 of the Motor Vehicles Act, using hand-held devices while driving attracts a fine of up to ₹2000 and ₹10000 (if caught violating the rule within three years of the first offense).
 In addition to the fine defaulter may also face imprisonment for up to one year.

 Over-speeding